 Behind everything our users see online is the architecture built by the Technical Infrastructure team to keep it running.
 From developing and maintaining our data centers to building the next generation of Google platforms, we make Google's product portfolio possible.
 We're proud to be our engineers' engineers and love voiding warranties by taking things apart so we can rebuild them.
 We keep our networks up and running, ensuring our users have the best and fastest experience possible.

-- Engage in and improve the whole lifecycle of services—from inception and design, through to deployment, operation and refinement.
+- Engage and improve the whole lifecycle of services from inception and design, to deployment, operation, and refinement.

 - Scale systems sustainably through mechanisms like automation, and evolve systems by pushing for changes that improve reliability and velocity.